 - Communicating to prospective clients the cost/benefit relationships of investing in this process

 - How to price your consulting services & build a collaborative team of advisors

-- Technical Topics Workshop – this session gives participants a hands-on discussion on how to use and personalize tools, exhibits, and templates in the guidebook and consulting process, i.e.
+- Technical Topics – these sessions give participants hands-on discussion on how to use and personalize tools, exhibits, and templates in the guidebook and consulting process

 - Engagement Letter & Engagement Outline (1st meeting discussion outline)